 When will the Grand Connection Crossing be complete?

-The initial delivery of the crossing that includes connectivity from City Hall Plaza to Eastrail is anticipated to open by 2030.
+The initial delivery of the crossing that includes connectivity from City Hall Plaza to Eastrail is anticipated to open in 2030.
 Projects to incorporate additional amenities or advance the future park lid will be evaluated in the coming years.

 How will the city deliver this project?